I’d like to visit the farm before my child attends camp. What are my options?

 Campers should dress for the weather and bring a change of clothes if the weather is likely to change throughout the day.
 Kids often need a jacket or sweatshirt for the morning and shorts and t-shirts for the afternoon.
 Please also only wear clothes that are OK to get dirty.

-Horse Camp attendees, and Summer Camp attendees on riding day (announced Monday), should wear long pants (sweats or stretch pants are most comfortable) and sturdy tennis shoes or boots for riding.
+Horse Camp attendees, and Summer Camp attendees on riding day (usually Wednesday but always announced on Monday), should wear long pants (sweats or stretch pants are most comfortable) and sturdy tennis shoes or boots for riding.

 How much riding will my child do?

-Participants in Summer Camps ride once each week, Introductory Horse Campers will ride twice during the week, Horse Campers will ride each day of the week.
+Participants in Summer Camps ride once each week, Introductory Horse Campers will ride twice during the week, Horse Campers will ride each day of the week, Nature Campers do not ride the horses.
 Riding time is geared for beginner level riders with an emphasis on safety and building solid basic skills.

 Is 6 years old too young?
 Is 14 too old?

-Due to the more structured nature of our Horse Camps, we do have an 8 years and older policy, however for our Summer Camps and Introductory Horse Camp we are somewhat flexible.
+Due to the more structured nature of our Horse Camps, we do have an 8 years and older policy, however for our Summer Farm Camps, Farm Camps+, and Nature Camp we are somewhat flexible.
 You know your child better than we do.
 If you think your 6-year-old would relate well to the 7-12 age range we would welcome

 him or her in that group.